 Benjamin Moore EcoSpec provides a Declare Label of their ingredients but I did not hear back from the company about this question.

-The main paint article goes into much more detail on the composition of each paint and suitability for sensitive populations.
+The main paint article goes into much more detail on the composition of each paint and thier suitability for sensitive populations.

 Corinne Segura is a Building Biologist Practitioner with 8 years of experience helping others create healthy homes.